gerph/riscos64-status/features/Module_BootCommands.md

 ## Discovered features

-* Does directory access
-* Does file access
 * Has application environment
 * Has argument parsing
+* Has directory access
+* Has file access
 * Is c
 * Sets variables
 * Uses econet